marlene32100/nordicGlamping/README.md

 ### Bugs

 A known bug is that sometimes scrolling fast to the top of the page, the text "Nordic Glamping - explore the silence" from the landing page section is visible for a few seconds when the screen reaches the "glam and camping" section.

+The contact form does not fade in on scroll.

 ---